 Puglia’s take on the classic Italian eggplant parmigiana involves dredging the eggplant slices in batter before frying them.
 Depending on where you are in Puglia, meats like mortadella or cooked ham might be layered into the parmigiana di melanzane.
 Otherwise, the battered and fried eggplant is layered with mozzarella, Parmigiano Reggiano, and a freshly made tomato sauce, then baked.

-Bombette is especially popular in Cisternino, home to many restaurants called Fornelli, where they grill various meats and sausages.
-Every fornello has its own recipe, but generally, bombette are small meat rolls filled with cheese and spices, then grilled.
+Bombette is especially popular in Cisternino, home to many restaurants called Fornelli, where they grill various types of meat and sausages.
+Every fornello has its own recipe, but bombette are small meat rolls filled with cheese and spices, then grilled.
 The meat is usually veal, and certain bombette might be found wrapped in pancetta or cooked in the oven instead.

 Polpette, or meatballs, are another traditional meat-based dish of Puglia.
 The meatballs are made with a mixture of minced meat, pecorino, breadcrumbs, egg, garlic, parsley, salt, and pepper.
 They’re the most flavorful when cooked in tomato sauce, though the polpette may also be fried.

 Though not eaten as often today, the consumption of horsemeat was once prevalent in Puglia.
 Braciola alla Barese is a typical horse meat preparation, which involves stuffing rolls of horse meat with parsley, garlic, and pecorino cheese.
 The meat rolls are then simmered in tomato sauce that can be used as a sauce for pasta once the meat is cooked.
 Braciola alla Barese may also be made with veal.